 Quickstart

-Quickstart is the shortest path to a safe handoff.
+Quickstart is the shortest path to a safe Codex handoff.
 You will write the repo contract, expose the live queue to Codex, start the daemon, and see where to check back in once the loop is running.

 1. Initialize a workflow file

-maestro workflow init .This writes a repo-local WORKFLOW.md with the default Kanban tracker settings, Codex command, and prompt template.
+This writes a repo-local WORKFLOW.md with the default Kanban tracker settings, Codex command, and prompt template.
 It is the contract Maestro will keep following while you are elsewhere.

-2. Expose the tracker to MCP clients
+2. Connect Codex to MCP

-codex mcp add maestro -- maestro mcpIf you built Maestro from source and did not add it to your PATH, replace maestro with the absolute path to the binary.
+If you built Maestro from source and did not add it to your PATH, replace maestro with the absolute path to the binary.
+Start maestro run first, then let your MCP client invoke maestro mcp against the same database.

-3. Start the loop
+3. Start Codex orchestration

 Start the daemon:

-maestro runIf --db is omitted, Maestro uses ~/.maestro/maestro.db by default.
+If --db is omitted, Maestro uses ~/.maestro/maestro.db by default.
 If --port is omitted, Maestro serves the dashboard and HTTP APIs on http://127.0.0.1:8787.

 Running maestro run without repo_path starts the shared daemon for the current database.
 It does not infer the repo from your shell working directory.